 Part 5 — Dry type septic tank

-[Heading inserted in Gazette 29 Jul 1997 p.
+[Heading inserted: Gazette 29 Jul 1997 p.
 4079.]

 43. Dry type septic tank

 Notwithstanding the provisions of any of the preceding Parts, where, for any reason, it is impractical to install any other type of treatment tanks, the Chief Health Officer may approve the installation of a “Dry Type” Septic Tank, which shall comply with the following conditions: